-Daniel is a Research Fellow at Charles University in Prague.
+Daniel is a Research Fellow at Charles University and the Institute of Molecular Genetics in Prague.
 His research is primarily focused on the structural biology of signalling molecules and cell surface receptors that play central roles in neurobiology and human disease.

 Daniel received his PhD in Biochemistry from Charles University in 2013, and then joined the lab of Yvonne Jones at the University of Oxford for his postdoctoral training (2013-2020).
 In 2020, he returned to Charles University to set up his lab in the Department of Cell Biology at the Biocev research institute.

 Matej is interested in cellular signalling on a molecular level, thus the integrative and classical methods of structural biology are his daily bread.
 He is happiest working at the bench and establishing, developing and troubleshooting new methods and protocols.
 The more challenging, the better.
 Except for insanity, Matej´s driving force as a scientist is expanding knowledge and getting things done.
 His obsession with detail and suicide projects makes him the kind of scientist that no PI wants but every PI needs.

 Margarita received her PhD in Biology Science from the National Academy of Sciences of Ukraine.
 During her postdoctoral work in the Center for Biological Research (Madrid, Spain) and the Institute of Molecular Genetics (Prague, Czech Republic), she gained an extensive experience with light super-resolution and electron microscopy.
 Her research interests cover the structure and functions of plant cell nucleoli, the phospholipid-protein complexes during mitosis, and the ultrastructural architecture of replication forks.